Types of Shields Used by the Mauryan Army

 Shield Bash and Offensive Use

 Unlike purely passive defensive cultures, Mauryan warriors aggressively used shields as striking weapons.
-The shield bash (phalaka-prahara) involved driving the rim or boss of the shield into an opponent’s chest, face, or legs to destabilize them.
+The shield bash (phalaka-prahara) involved driving the rim or boss of the shield into an opponent's chest, face, or legs to destabilize them.
 Once disoriented, the soldier could deliver a decisive sword or spear thrust.
-Chariot riders also employed a variant—locking shields to form a barricade while charging, then bashing enemy lines open.
+The shield was also used to hook or trap an enemy's weapon—a technique known as astra-graha (weapon-catching)—where the soldier would angle his shield to catch a spear shaft or sword blade, then twist to disarm the opponent.
+Chariot riders employed a variant—locking shields to form a barricade while charging, then bashing enemy lines open.
 This dual offensive-defensive role made the shield an indispensable tool for breaking enemy formations.
+In one recorded battle against the Seleucid forces, Mauryan infantry used coordinated shield bashes to disrupt the tight formation of Greek phalangites, creating openings for their own spearmen to exploit.

 Cover and Movement Techniques

 Mauryan cavalry carried smaller shields that were held in the left hand or strapped to the arm, enabling them to wield a lance or sword in the right while deflecting attacks.
 These shields were often made of hardened leather to be lighter, allowing faster maneuvers.
+Cavalry tactics included the caracole-like rotation where successive ranks would advance, throw javelins, then wheel away behind the protection of the infantry shield wall—a technique that required precise timing and communication.
 Chariot warriors mounted shields on the sides of the chariot body, providing cover for the driver and archer while leaving the warrior free to fire.
-The Arthashastra describes using chariot-mounted shields as mobile cover for advancing infantry—a technique that foreshadowed modern armored personnel carrier tactics.
+The Arthashastra describes using chariot-mounted shields as mobile cover for advancing infantry—a tactic that foreshadowed modern armored personnel carrier tactics.
+Elephant-borne troops used large tower shields (howdah shields) that were angled outward to deflect arrows while providing firing ports for archers.
+The psychological impact of a line of armored elephants advancing behind a wall of shields was often enough to break enemy morale before physical contact occurred.

 Strategic Importance of Shield Techniques